” GSM Calculation” the best 2 ways to find.

 Repeat for Accuracy:

-To ensure accuracy, it’s a good practice to take multiple samples from different areas of the material and repeat the process.
-Calculate the GSM for each sample, and then take an average if necessary.
+To maintain precision and accuracy, several samples from different sections of the material should be taken and the procedure repeated.
+Compute the GSM for each sample, then average the results if needed.

 Quality Control: